 Sound risk management, and effective systems and practices, are essential for the Office's management and use of public resources.

 As part of risk management, the Office identifies and assesses the possible adverse consequences it may experience from events or circumstances.
 The Office accepts some risks because it is not cost effective to have no risks.

-It uses established systems and practices to reduce those risks to an acceptable level and implements strategies to manage residual risks.
-Exhibit 2-Key Risks and Responses sets out key risks the Office faces and processes it uses to mitigate those risks.
+Exhibit 2-Key Risks and Responses sets out key risks the Office faces and processes it uses to mitigate those risks to an acceptable level, In addition, the Office implements strategies to manage residual risks.